malcolmsailor/efficient_rhythms/docs/index.md

 </div>

-Although each filter can only take a single probability curve, we can include multiple filters, each with its own start and end times, in order to achieve the effect of multiple probability curves.
+Although each changer can only take a single probability curve, we can include multiple changers, each with its own start and end times, in order to achieve the effect of multiple probability curves.
 In
 <a href="#changer_example3">`docs/examples/changer_example3.py`</a>, I
 have combined a *decreasing* curve from the beginning of the score to